y21/dash/progress.md

 ## Progress
-dash tries to support most/all of ECMA-262 version 3, with additional ES5/6 features.
+dash tries to support most of ECMAScript 2015.
 This file should give you a short overview of what's missing but will likely be implemented in the future.
 This is a non exhaustive list.

 - [ ] Primitives